-We advised clients to stand down because during a crisis, an aggressive media strategy can seem tone-deaf it if has nothing to do with the situation at hand.
-We put the media pitches about industry trends we had prepared and the new hire announcements and promotions we had planned to share that day on hold.
-The incident at the Capitol illustrates how timing is important.
+We must walk a fine line of providing relevant news while understanding the ever-changing news cycle.
+We often advise clients to stand down during a national crisis because an aggressive media strategy can seem tone-deaf if it has nothing to do with the situation at hand.
+We suggest putting media pitches about industry trends and new hire announcements and promotions on hold during major breaking news events.

 Know the Deadlines of Targeted Media Outlets

 Pitch a story when a reporter is on deadline, and you can lose a potential placement, as well as upset the journalist.
 It’s all about when you get that pitch into the newsroom.
-If you send a pitch during a really busy news time, it might get lost in the shuffle.
-Journalists are overwhelmed by their current 24/7 workload, juggling multiple streams of communication and, just like everyone else, are on edge during these historic times.
-Knowing when to share relevant information will radically increase the chances of garnering interest in your story.
+If you send a pitch during a busy news time, it might get lost in the shuffle.
+Journalists are overwhelmed by their current 24/7 workload and juggling multiple streams of communication.
+Knowing when to share relevant information will radically increase the chances of garnering interest for your story.

 Make Yourself Available